Learn how Juneau Alaska was discovered with a gold strike, how it got its name, and how it became the capital of Alaska.

 By 1881, the mining camp had grown into a rough town of around 100.

-Soon, the new settlement was being called Rockwell, after the Lieutenant Commander.
+Soon, they called the new settlement Rockwell, after the Lieutenant Commander.

-Then the name was unofficially changed to Harrisburg after Richard Harris who had been one of the two original prospectors to find gold in the area.
+Then, in an unofficial act, the name changed again.
+This time to Harrisburg after Richard Harris, who had been one of the two original prospectors to find gold in the area.

-Later on, during a meeting of the miners, it was decided that the town needed an official name.
-They decided on the name Juneau for the other prospector, Joe Juneau, who had discovered gold along with his partner Richard Harris… Why they chose Joe Juneau over Richard Harris is not known.
+Later on, during a meeting of the miners, most agreed that the town needed an official name.
+They decided on the name Juneau for the other prospector, Joe Juneau, who had discovered gold along with his partner Richard Harris… No one knows why they chose Joe Juneau over Richard Harris.

-After Alaska was purchased from Russia, Sitka was the largest town, and as a result, it was named the Capital of Alaska.
+After the purchase of Alaska from Russia, Sitka became the largest town, and the capital of Alaska.

-Then by 1906, Juneau had become the largest city and was then named the capital for the territory.
+By 1906, Juneau had become the largest city and the capital for the territory.

-In 1950, Anchorage became the largest town in Alaska, however, it was decided that Juneau would remain the capital.
+In 1950, Anchorage became the largest town in Alaska, however, Juneau remained the capital.

-Having Canada on its eastern boarder makes Juneau the only state capital in the United States with an international border.
+Having Canada on its eastern border makes Juneau the only state capital in the United States with an international border.

 The city of Juneau is larger in area than the state of Delaware.